taryue/taryue.github.io/_pages/about.md

 * July, 2019.
 Our paper [Heritability of regional brain volumes in large-scale neuroimaging and genetic studies](https://academic.oup.com/cercor/article/29/7/2904/5052722) was published in Cerebral Cortex.
 * Feb, 2019.
 Our paper [Assessment of risk of xerostomia after whole-brain radiation therapy and association with parotid dose](https://jamanetwork.com/journals/jamaoncology/article-abstract/2716812) was published in JAMA oncology.

+# Upcoming Talks
+* Sep, 2020.
+A Statistical Perspective of Supervised Multi-omics Data Analysis.
+School of Mathematical and Natural Sciences, ASU.